Salisbury Steak Without Eggs

 Yield And Time

-A basic 1-pound batch usually makes 4 modest patties or 3 larger ones.
+A 1-pound batch makes 4 modest patties or 3 larger ones.

 Plan on about 15 minutes to mix and shape, 20 to 30 minutes to chill, and 20 to 25 minutes to brown and simmer in gravy.
-For the full dinner framework, use this egg-free method with a classic Salisbury steak recipe and adjust only the binder.
+The ingredients, binder amounts, and method below make a complete batch of egg-free patties.

 For the patties: